attmme/Wazuh-SIEM-AWS-deploy/README.md

 ### 3️⃣ Initial Wazuh configuration

 1. Download the Wazuh installation assistant and the configuration file.
-You can skip the second curl and copy directly the code from **step 2**.
+You can skip the second curl command and manually create the config.yml file with the code shown in **step 2**.

     ```
     $ curl -sO https://packages.wazuh.com/4.12/wazuh-install.sh